-TITLE Improve access management and pedestrian access using backage roads in the Northwest Quadrant IMPACT TO PERFORMANCE
+IIILE Add backage roads and sidewalks in the Northwest quadrant IMPACT TO PERFORMANCE

-Performance Attribute Definition Weight lmpact (use Scale) Score Local Operations Access to businesses and properties while minimizing impacts 21.43% 5 1.1 Justification for Impact Score This provides additional access for properties.
-Mainline Operations Capacity, congestion, traffic delays, conflicts 28.57% 5 1.4 Justification for Impact Score This will reduce conflict points by allowing additional access from the back of p roperties in lieu o f the front US 41.
-Schedule Able to complete ROW acquisition and utility plans 4.76% 0 0.0 on for Since Right of Way acquisition is already occurring for this project, acquiring additional property should not have a impact on schedule.
-Drainage Impacts to flooding 0 0.0 Justification for Impact Score No impact to performance.
-Connectivity Enhances community economy 14.29% 5 0.7 Justification for Impact Score development.
-Justification for Impact Score Level of Service Pedestrian access and comfort 21.43% 5 1.1 Justification for This option enhances pedestrian access and comfort by provide better sidewalks and connectivity to the local businesses and to development across the street.
-OVERALL PERFORMANCE SCORE 100.00% 4.3
+Performance Attribute Definition Weight Impact (use Scale) Score Local Operations Local Operations Access to businesses and properties while minimizing impacts 5 1.1 Justification for Impact Score This provides additional access for properties.
+Mainline Operations Capacity, congestion, traffic delays, conflicts 28.57% 5 1.4 Justification for Impact Score Linis will reduce conflict noints by allowing additional access from the back of properties in liell of the front US 41 Schedule Able to complete ROW acquisition and utility plans 0 0.0 1 - Since Right of Way acquisition is already occurring for this project, acquiring additional property should not have an impact on schedule.
+Drainage Impacts to flooding 9.52% 0 0.0 Justification for Impact Score INO IMPACT TO DECLORMANCE Connectivity Enhances community economy 14.29% 5 0.7 This option enhances the economy by providing better access to the business and opening property for future development.
+Level of Service Pedestrian access and comfort 21.43% 5 1.1 This option enhances pedestrian access and comfort by probusinesses and to development across the street. vide better sidewalk s and connectivit y to the local OVERALL PERFORMANCE SCORE 100.00% 4.3

-\Note: Although this performance attribute did not have any weight during the initial assessment, the VE team
+Note: Although this performance attribute did not have any weight during the initial assessment, the VE team